giorgosmamakoukas/MemoryEfficientStableLDS/README.md

 # MemoryEfficientStableLDS
 Codebase associated with paper "Learning Memory-Efficient Stable Linear Dynamical Systems for Prediction and Control"

+## Getting data
+To get the datasets, read the instructions in the `data` directory.
+The data for the Franka Emika Panda experiments is contained in the `FrankaLDS` directory.

 ## Data preparation

 To prepare the datasets for the UCLA, UCSD and DynTex benchmarks, follow the instructions in the `prepare_data` directory.